chrisalexander/blog/_posts/2010/2010-02-26-windows-azure-series-cool-extras-on-azure.md

 **Windows Azure Series**

 Welcome to the third in a series of posts on Windows Azure, Microsoft's cloud computing platform.
-Check out the others on [Cloud Computing](/2533) and [Getting Started](/2541).
+Check out the others on Cloud Computing (#2533) and Getting Started (#2541).

 Now that we've covered the foundations of Windows Azure, and some great resources on getting started building your Azure applications, I wanted to have a look at those little things that make this all the more impressive and enjoyable to work with.